DFE-Digital/dfe-analytics-dataform/README.md

 - ```socialRefererDomainRegex``` - [re2](https://github.com/google/re2/wiki/Syntax)-formatted regular expression to use to work out whether an HTTP referer's domain name is a social media site.
 Defaults to ```'(?i)(facebook|twitter|^t.co|linkedin|youtube|pinterest|whatsapp|tumblr|reddit)'``` if not specified.
 - ```searchEngineRefererDomainRegex``` - [re2](https://github.com/google/re2/wiki/Syntax)-formatted regular expression to use to work out whether an HTTP referer's domain name is a search engine (regardless of whether paid or organic).
 Defaults to ```'(?i)(google|bing|yahoo|aol|ask.co|baidu|duckduckgo|dogpile|ecosia|exalead|gigablast|hotbot|lycos|metacrawler|mojeek|qwant|searx|swisscows|webcrawler|yandex|yippy)'``` if not specified.
 - ```disabled``` - ```true``` or ```false```.
 Defaults to ```false```.
 If set to ```true``` then calling the package will not do anything.
+- ```webRequestEventExpirationDays``` - integer number of days after which ```dfe-analytics-dataform``` will delete web request events from your events tables, pageview table and sessions table
+- ```tableDeletionWarningDays``` - integer number of days' warning that will be given by a failing assertion to indicate that a table will be deleted because it has not been updated for ```expirationDays``` days

 ## Updating to a new version
 Users are notified through internal channels when a new version of ```dfe-analytics-dataform``` is released.
 To update: